 Because those piles are made of gold!
 You have no idea how many times something that I bought years ago, never used and piled somewhere became useful at the very right moment!
-And I got out of trouble because I had it.
+And I got myself out of trouble because I had it.

 With my stuff, I always think long term: if I feel that something ‘belongs’ into my life, even when I have no immediate use of it, I buy it and keep it for when it becomes necessary.

 Finally, as I told my kindest friends, if you visitors keep on judging my house and my way to handle it, I will politely point you to the entrance door and encourage you to use it for exit instead.
 (Well, ‘politely’ the first time; the second time I won’t be as polite.)

 My house is the only place on Earth where I can be fully myself and be 100% happy.
 People who can’t respect that have no place among these walls.

 I hope you understand me better the next time around, because I’m honestly so tired of repeating myself.

 (And to you, reader, who read to this last paragraph… thanks for being here and silently reading my frustration.
 I appreciate that a ton, my sibling in humanity.)